 The Lempriere Boards were originally fitted in the old Sanatorium, being moved here when that building became Alban’s House in the 1970s.
 Although the idea pre-dates and post-dates Dr Lempriere’s time at the College, his name has long been associated with them.

 No expense was spared in its construction and its double gallery and coved ceilings cannot be seen anywhere else in the world.
-At first glance, the interior can look dark and forbidding but close inspection gives the reason: its walls are made entirely from marble, delivering a hard and exquisitely smooth surface for the ball and exceptional playing characteristics.
+At first glance, the interior can look dark but closer inspection gives the reason: its walls are made entirely from marble, delivering a hard and exquisitely smooth surface for the ball.

-Haileybury's memorials in some ways are seen as the quintessence of the College, celebrating not just its historic links with the military but also its fundamental commitment to service.
+Haileybury’s memorials celebrate its historic links with the military but also its fundamental commitment to service.

-On the Terrace, the Memorial Cross, erected in 1923, and the VC and GC Memorial, dating from 1956, take pride of place overlooking Terrace Field and Lightning Oak.
+The Memorial Cross (1923), and the VC and GC Memorial (1956) take pride of place overlooking Terrace Field and Lightning Oak.

-In recent years Haileybury has invested extensively in modern facilities for both boarding and educational purposes including our recent extension to the music block, our state-of-the-art language department, our swimming pool and of course our modern Houses such as Colvin and Melvill.
+In recent years Haileybury has invested extensively in modern facilities for both boarding and educational purposes including an extension of the music block, our state-of-the-art language department, new swimming pool and our more modern Houses such as Colvin and Melvill.